 Born in New York in 1927, Ed grew up in Brooklyn.
-He was once a very prominent jazz percussionist playing in several big bands with Stan Kenton and Woody Herman, among others.
+He died in 2020.
+Ed was once a very prominent jazz percussionist playing in several big bands with Stan Kenton and Woody Herman, among others.
 He has created a large number of typefaces between 1970 and 1995.
 About his career, he once said: I'm really a musician, a jazz percussionist.
 One day I went to the musician's union to pay dues and I saw all these old people who were playing bar mitzvahs and Greek weddings.
 It occurred to me that one day that's going to be me, so I decided to become an illustrator.
-He designed more than 400 faces for PhotoLettering.
+He designed more than 400 typefaces for PhotoLettering.
 He played a critical role in establishing The International Typeface Corporation (or ITC) in the late '60s and early '70s.
 Founded in 1971 by designers Herb Lubalin, Aaron Burns, and Ed Ronthaler, ITC was formed to market type to the industry.
 Lubalin and Burns contacted Benguiat, whose first ITC project was working on Souvenir.
 Ed became a partner with Lubalin in the development of U&lc, ITC's famous magazine, and the creation of new typefaces such as Tiffany, Benguiat, Benguiat Gothic, Korinna, Panache, Modern No. 216, Bookman, Caslon No. 225, Barcelona, Avant Garde Condensed, and many more.
 With Herb Lubalin, Ed eventually became vice-president of ITC until its sale to Esselte Ltd.

 Ed is a popular keynote speaker at major type meetings, including, e.g., at TypeCon 2011, where he entertained the crowd with quotes such as I do not think of type as something that should be readable.
 It should be beautiful.
 Screw readable.
 His typefaces---those from PhotoLettering excepted: